-The firebrick is mainly composed of silicon dioxide, also known as silica, a product processed from a mined mineral.
+Moulded refractory panels are mainly composed of silicon dioxide, also known as silica, a product processed from a mined mineral.
 It is most commonly found in nature in the form of sand and clay.
-Disposal at a waste management center is recommended.v
+Disposal at a waste management center is recommended.
+The steel mesh contained in some refractory bricks can also be recycled.